2 have already made this dish!

 Table of contents:

-You can eat Shabu Shabu at home, or you can enjoy it in special restaurants.
-At home, it is traditionally eaten during the holidays, but in the restaurant you can find it all year round.
-Preparing it at the table is fun, the preparation is quick and easy and it is also healthy.
-If you have never eaten Shabu Shabu, just try it out.
-There is certainly a restaurant near you, so you can see directly how the hot pot is traditionally prepared and made.
-Incidentally, there is also a cool version of the soup that is served in the summer: “Hiyashi Shabu”.
+You can eat Shabu Shabu at home, or enjoy it in special restaurants.
+At home it is traditionally eaten during the holidays, but in restaurants you can find it all year round.
+Cooking at the table is fun, the preparation is quick and easy, and it’s also healthy.
+If you have never tried Shabu Shabu before, just give it a try.
+There is surely a restaurant near you where you can see how hotpot is traditionally served and made.
+By the way, there is also a chilled version of the soup served in summer: “Hiyashi Shabu”.

 What do I need for Shabu Shabu?

-To prepare authentic Shabu Shabu, you need a small gas stove for the table.
-We recommend this model from Amazon:
+To make authentic Shabu Shabu, you will need a small table gas stove.
+We can recommend this model from Amazon:

-You also need a Japanese clay pot (“Donabe”).
-This keeps the food particularly warm, and it is important that the broth is always very hot.
-Alternatively, you can also use a clay casserole dish or improvise with a large saucepan.
+You will also need a Japanese clay pot (“Donabe”).
+This keeps the food especially warm, and it’s important that the broth always stays very hot.
+Alternatively, you can use a clay casserole dish or improvise with a large saucepan.

-- a pair of chopsticks, which are used by all guests for cooking and serving.
+- A pair of chopsticks used by all guests for cooking and serving.

-- separate chopsticks and small sauce dishes for each guest.
+- Individual eating chopsticks and small sauce bowls for each guest.

-- a sieve for skimming foam from the broth.
+- A skimmer to scoop off foam from the broth.

 Broth

-Classically, Dashi broth is used for Shabu Shabu.
+Traditionally, Dashi broth is used for Shabu Shabu.
 If you want to make a vegetarian version, you can use Kombu Dashi.
-The broth is super quick to prepare and doesn’t even need to be cooked.
-You can find more information about Dashi and its different versions in this article.
+The broth is super quick to prepare and doesn’t even need to be boiled.
+In this post you’ll find more information about dashi and its different types.

 Vegetables